AhmetZamanis/KaggleStoreSales/ReportPart1.md

 ) # Null rejected = data is stationary around a constant
 ```

-    KPSS test p-value: 0.017435346001820465
+    KPSS test p-value: 0.017435346001820496
-    ADF test p-value: 1.933857119910301e-21
+    ADF test p-value: 1.9338571199099526e-21

-The stationarity tests are no longer in conflict:
+The stationarity tests are still in conflict:

-- The p-value for the KPSS test is larger than 0.05 (although barely),
+- The p-value for the KPSS test is smaller than 0.05 , leading us to
-  leading us to accept the null hypothesis of stationarity around a
+  reject the null hypothesis of stationarity around a constant, though
-  constant.
+  we are closer to stationarity compared to model 1’s test results.

 - The p-value for the ADF test is practically 0, rejecting the null
   hypothesis of the presence of an unit root.
 This implies the data is